 - all the rewards of investing in your relationship with your dog

 In most cases, a history form will be sent out prior to the first appointment to request background information.
 This is an essential part of building up a picture of how best I can help you and means that time can be spent more effectively during my time with you.
 Your behaviour report is forwarded to you via email, or if requested a hard copy can be provided and delivered to you at an additional cost.
-Email support is also available for the duration of the package and for two weeks following the final session.
+Email support is also available for the duration of the package and for four weeks following the final session.

 If this isn’t quite what you’re looking for, head over to my Coaching/Training Packages page.